Cormac Battle: Broadcasting

 Battle began life at Phantom FM before moving, along with colleagues Jenny Huston and Dan Hegarty, in 2003 to RTE.
 Battle's late night show features new and alternative music from acts around the world as well as the 2fm sessions, live recordings, band interviews as well as from other sources.
 The Wireless is a supporter of the IMRO Showcase Tour.
 He also offered his voice to the narration of popular live music programme 2fm Live, which was broadcast on Saturday nights between 20:00 and 23:00 before it was axed and reformatted as 2fm XtrAlive.
 Battle regularly features in live coverage of high-profile musical events such as Electric Picnic and Oxegen, as well as being sent around the country to present the 2fm 2moro 2our.
 In 2008 Battle was sent to The Music Show to distribute advice.
 He has appeared on BBC Introducing to discuss the state of the Irish music industry.
 He also contributes to television programmes in Ireland.

+Cormac is a voice of reason, and contributor, to The Jennifer Zamparelli Show 9-12 on RTÉ 2FM.